manudragon333/qdb/ES6.md

-# ES 6 Features List
+# List new features in ES 6
 https://webapplog.com/es6/

 # Differences between arrow and normal function